-230. It is noted that the Japanese regime allows insurers to invest in instruments such as derivatives for purposes other than hedging, in a way that would not be allowed under Solvency II.
+231. It is noted that the Japanese regime allows insurers to invest in instruments such as derivatives for purposes other than hedging, in a way that would not be allowed under Solvency II.
 However, an insurer needs to be authorised by the JFSA when engaging such business and will be subject to closemonitoring by the JFSA.
 It is also clear that investment returns have played a significant role in the profitability of Japanese insurers in recent years.
 Following the financial crisis the JFSA has acted to encourage insurers to disclose their holdings of securitised products, and it is understood that the JFSA closely monitors investments in more speculative instruments.

-- 231. The JFSA's provisions relating to financial supervision do not raise substantive issues; however, the capacity of auditors to report concerns to the supervisor could be enhanced. - 232.
-While assets are by and large valued at market value, it is difficult to reach conclusions on the prudence included in the TP for the reasons presented in paragraphs 195 to 202 above. - 233.
-Standards on available own funds do not raise substantive issues but more granular tiering could be introduced, and the risk-sensitivity of the tiering could be improved, in particular relating to subordinated loans.
+- 232. The JFSA's provisions relating to financial supervision do not raise substantive issues; however there is scope for encouraging and facilitating further reporting to the supervisory authority by company auditors and accounting auditors of non-listed insurers where problems are discovered or the performance of the insurer is deteriorating. - 233.
+While assets are by and large valued at market value, it is difficult to reach conclusions on the prudence included in the TP for the reasons presented in paragraphs 195 to 202 above. - 234.
+Standards on available own funds do not raise substantive issues but more granular tiering could be introduced, and the risk-sensitivity of the tiering could be improved, in particular relating to subordinated loans. - 235.
+Overall, the JFSA's upper capital requirement is calibrated at a lower confidence level than the Solvency II SCR, and in various respects seems markedly less risk-sensitive than the Solvency II SCR.

-- 234. Overall, the JFSA's upper capital requirement is calibrated at a lower confidence level than the Solvency II SCR, and in various respects seems markedly less risk-sensitive than the Solvency II SCR. - 235.
-The JFSA's lower capital requirement is highly dependent on the level of prudence embedded in TP.
-We cannot positively conclude on the equivalence of this aspect. - 236.
-In the context of increased accepted reinsurance business, greater allowance should be made for internal models. - 237.
-There are provisions that insurers should invest in assets in a prudent manner, with however the reservation that they have much wider discretion to invest in derivatives and other products than under Solvency II. - 238.
-Overall, the current JFSA's requirements could be regarded as providing a level of protection to policyholders that is partly equivalent to that of Solvency II, taking into account, inter alia, their various reserving requirements, but with the qualification that newcomers and those rapidly expanding their business will not be covered by the prudence of these reserving requirements. - 239.
+- 236. The JFSA's lower capital requirement is highly dependent on the level of prudence embedded in TP.
+We cannot positively conclude on the equivalence of this aspect. - 237.
+In the context of increased accepted reinsurance business, greater allowance should be made for internal models. - 238.
+There are provisions that insurers should invest in assets in a prudent manner, with however the reservation that they have much wider discretion to invest in derivatives and other products than under Solvency II. - 239.
+Overall, the current JFSA's requirements could be regarded as providing a level of protection to policyholders that is partly equivalent to that of Solvency II, taking into account, inter alia, their various reserving requirements, but with the qualification that newcomers and those rapidly expanding their business will not be covered by the prudence of these reserving requirements. - 240.
 As noted in paragraphs 188 and 202 above, JFSA has recently conducted a field test for economic valuation of both assets and liabilities with the aim of its introduction in the near future, and it is expected that the JFSA will consider the timing of mandatory endorsement of IFRSs for listed companies in Japan in 2012.
 At this stage, we would consider that the JFSA requirements are likely to provide a level of protection of policyholders in a fashion that is largely equivalent to that of Solvency II.